-Safety and effectiveness for use as an anorectic agent in children below the age of 12 years have not been established.
 Long-term effects of Methamphetamine in children have not been established (see WARNINGS).

 Drug treatment is not indicated in all cases of the behavioral syndrome characterized by moderate to severe distractibility, short attention span, hyperactivity, emotional lability and impulsivity.
 It should be considered only in light of the complete history and evaluation of the child.
 The decision to prescribe Methamphetamine hydrochloride tablets should depend on the physician's assessment of the chronicity and severity of the child's symptoms and their appropriateness for his/her age.
 Prescription should not depend solely on the presence of one or more of the behavioral characteristics.